dustedmtl/lastu/USAGE.md

    - the converse
  - `middle = ta`
    - the word contains the substring `ta` but does not start or end with it

-Finally, the `LIKE` can be used if the above functions do not suffice.
-This operators allows the querying of any string property using a wildcard syntax, where the wildcard is `%`.

-Examples:
- - `lemma like voi%`
-   - lemma starts with string `voi`
- - `form like %ta%`
-   - form contains the substring `ta`
-   - note the difference to the operator `middle`!

 For advanced queries, please see the [advanced usage](#advanced-queries).